· AI

 They see their work improve before we discuss how anything works.
 That sequence matters more than I probably give it credit for.

-The gap between intention and action is wide: 82 percent of leaders believe AI skills are essential, yet 60 percent of employees say they lack them.
+The gap between intention and action is wide.
+Microsoft’s Work Trend Index describes leaders racing ahead on AI while many employees still feel unequipped for it.
 But skills aren’t the real gap.
 The real gap is letting people experiment safely without breaking anything.

 Create a sandbox environment where mistakes don’t matter.
 Let people try things, mess up, and try again.
 Most non-technical professionals have been burned by technology that destroyed data or created public mistakes.
 They need to see they can’t break this before they’ll actually use it.

 Build champions; don’t mandate adoption.
-Find one person in each department who gets genuinely excited.
+Find one person in each department who gets keen.
 Give them extra support.
 Let them help their colleagues.
 Grassroots adoption beats top-down mandates every time.
+This is also where the AI operations discipline starts to take hold inside the team.

 The pattern is consistent: put business users in control, reduce barriers to experimentation, and tie everything to actual work outcomes.
 Not theoretical benefits.
 Real problems solved this week.